Pune: Economy

 Pune is a well known manufacturing and industrial center of India.
 With an estimated nominal GDP of Rs.
-3,31,478 crores for year 2019-20, Pune District is the third largest contributor to the economy of Maharashtra, after Mumbai and Thane.
+3,31,478 crores for year 2019–20, Pune District is the third largest contributor to the economy of Maharashtra, after Mumbai and Thane.
 Pune has the fifth largest metropolitan economy and the sixth highest per capita income in the country.
-As per the Directorate of Economics and Statistics (Government of Maharashtra), the GDP per capita of Pune District in 2019-20 was Rs.
+As per the Directorate of Economics and Statistics (Government of Maharashtra), the GDP per capita of Pune District in 2019–20 was Rs.
 3,16,848.
-Pune has historically been known as a center for higher education and has been referred to as the educational capital of India.
-In 2016, it was reported that nearly 500,000 students from across India and abroad study in Pune at nine universities and more than a hundred educational institutes.
-Pune is a major manufacturing and industrial hub.
-In 2014-15, the manufacturing sector provided employment to over 500,000 people.
+In 2014–15, the manufacturing sector provided employment to over 500,000 people.